 Latest Update in Common Man

 After GST, there is a single tax provision in the supply chain where each person is able to take tax benefit of all the taxes which he already paid and eventually the prices become low.
 As well as he came to know that how much tax he has paid on goods and what is the actual value of his goods.
 Again there is a better tax administration facility in GST so manipulation in taxes is not possible.
-GST has a wider scope so it will cover a maximum number of the assessee at each stage tax benefit will generate and at the end consumers get the benefit for this.
+GST has a wider scope so it will cover a maximum number of the assessees at each stage tax benefit will be generated and at the end consumers get the benefit for this.

 For the general public, the actual impact of any economy is when the prices of their necessity become affected.
 For the public in large when prices become low for the day-to-day goods and services that are consumed, the economy is good otherwise if the inflation rate is higher, then the public gets unsatisfied with the changes done by the government.